-Some examples among others, which should be considered as improper request in case of first occurrence by a team in a team:
+Some examples, among others, which should be considered as an improper request in the case of a first occurrence by a team in a match:

-- to request a time-out by an assistant coach - to request a time-out after the 1st referee already whistled for the next service or during the rally - to request the seventh substitution for the first time or the third time-out - to request a second substitution before the end of the next completed rally (except for an ill/injured player)
+- to request a time-out after the 1st referee already whistled for the next service or during the rally - to request the seventh substitution for the first time or the third time-out - to request a second substitution before the end of the next completed rally (except for a forced substitution for an ill/injured/sanctioned player)

-If the game has been delayed due to an improper request, it should be considered and recorded as a delay and the team still has the right to commit another improper request.
+If the game has been delayed due to an improper request, it should be considered and recorded as a delay.
+In this case, the team still has the "right" to commit another improper request.